Last updated April 22, 2020

 Should I continue to take my immunosuppressive medications?

-Continue to take your immunosuppressive medications if you are well.
-If you are sick with fever or respiratory symptoms, contact your provider for guidance on continuing your immunosuppressive medications.
+Yes, continue to take your immunosuppressive medications.
+If you are sick with fever or respiratory symptoms, contact your medical team for guidance on continuing your immunosuppressive medications.
+Check with your doctor about your immunosuppression if you have any questions.

 Will donated organs be safe?